carteakey/whatsapp-mcp/README.md

    The first time you run it, you will be prompted to scan a QR code.
 Scan the QR code with your WhatsApp mobile app to authenticate.

+   **Important:** You must keep this bridge running continuously for the MCP server to work.
+The bridge connects to WhatsApp and provides the REST API that the MCP server uses.
+If you close this terminal or stop the bridge, Claude will lose access to WhatsApp.

    After approximately 20 days, you will might need to re-authenticate.

 3. **Connect to the MCP server**